Deep Brain Stimulation (DBS) in Orange County, CA (Mission Viejo)

 What Are the Possible Side Effects or Risks of DBS Surgery?

 While Dr. Taghva takes every precaution possible, DBS has inherent risks.
 Patients can discuss any concerns about this treatment at Orange County Neurological Associates with Dr. Taghva during their consultation.
 Deep brain stimulation risks may include:

 Why Choose Dr. Taghva for Deep Brain Stimulation?

-Alexander Taghva, M.D., F.A.A.N.S. is board certified in neurosurgery and is an expert in deep brain stimulation surgery, Parkinson’s disease, and minimally invasive spine surgery.
+Alexander Taghva, M.D., F.A.A.N.S. is board certified in neurosurgery and is an expert in deep brain stimulation surgery to treat Parkinson’s disease and minimally invasive spine surgery orange county.

 The doctor completed his undergraduate education at the University of Southern California and graduated summa cum laude with a biochemistry degree.
 He attended Johns Hopkins University School of Medicine and completed a neurological surgery residency program at the University of Southern California.
 Dr. Taghva went on to complete a fellowship in neuromodulation and functional neurosurgery at Ohio State University.

 The doctor maintains memberships in a number of professional groups and practices modern neurological surgery techniques.
 Read more about Dr. Taghva here.

 DBS is reversible.
 Older techniques used heat to treat patients, which could lead to permanent tissue damage; however, technological advancements have allowed this method to be a reversible yet permanent medical therapy.